ZB Token Price Reaches $0.33 on Exchanges (ZB)

-ZB Token (CURRENCY:ZB) traded 3.5% lower against the US dollar during the 1 day period ending at 20:00 PM E.T. on August 12th.
-ZB Token has a market capitalization of $151.78 million and approximately $3.41 million worth of ZB Token was traded on exchanges in the last day.
-Over the last seven days, ZB Token has traded up 9.1% against the US dollar.
-One ZB Token coin can now be purchased for $0.33 or 0.00000736 BTC on popular cryptocurrency exchanges.
+ZB Token (CURRENCY:ZB) traded down 0.8% against the U.S. dollar during the 24-hour period ending at 10:00 AM Eastern on August 16th.
+During the last week, ZB Token has traded 1% higher against the U.S. dollar.
+ZB Token has a total market cap of $154.54 million and $4.42 million worth of ZB Token was traded on exchanges in the last day.
+One ZB Token coin can currently be bought for approximately $0.33 or 0.00000718 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.